 Set your shoes or boots on a sheet of newspaper and allow them to dry.
 A thin layer of mud takes up to an hour to dry.

 Use a fabric brush or old toothbrush to sweep the mud off the shoes.
-The top layer will fall off, leaving only a residue.
+The top layer of gunk will fall off, leaving only a residue.

 Pour 1 tablespoon of liquid dish soap into a bowl.
 Fill the bowl with cold water.